ThiagoFullStack/ThiagoFullStack/README.md

 ### Hi there 👋.
-My name is Thiago Caetano and I´m experienced (+1 years) fullstack developer living in Brazil and working remotely for companies around the globe.
+My name is Thiago Caetano and I´m experienced (+1 years) fullstack developer living in Brazil and if necessary to work remotely for companies around the globe.
 Contact-me on:
 [LinkedIn](https://linkedin.com/in/thiagocb2-developer-fullstack/)